k-suri/PlannerProject/README.md

 - Users can remove tasks from a to-do list<br>
 - Users can edit tasks from a to-do list<br>
 - Users can add playlists to the event from a selection of popular playlists on Spotify<br>
-- Users can display a final planner with all the above-mentioned parts including selected venue, invitation, food menu, and to-do list , selected playlist and download it as a pdf<br>
+- Users can display a final planner with all the above-mentioned parts including selected venue, invitation, guest list, and to-do list , selected playlist and download it as a pdf<br>
 - Implementing dark theme for the app<br>
 - User gets notified when event is approaching<br>
 - Countdown until the event day is displayed to the user<br>